 Week 1 – Your diet will be all liquid the week following surgery.
 You can typically drink small amounts of water, as well as some fat-free broth and fat-free milk during this time.
 This will help you get some nutrients without upsetting the stomach as it begins to heal.

 Week 2 – During the second week, you can re-introduce some food back into your diet, provided it’s in pureed form.
 You should eat all pureed food slowly, in periods of up to 30 minutes to ensure you don’t overwhelm the stomach.
-You’ll probably stick to egg whites, protein shakes, cottage cheese, and soups during this phase.
+You’ll probably stick to egg whites, protein shakes, meal replacement shakes, cottage cheese, and soups during this phase.

 Week 3 – Week 3 allows you to add food with more texture back into your diet.
 This means you can eat tofu, fish, shredded chicken, and even some steamed vegetables like carrots or squash.
 As always, you’ll need to consume small portions.